(1839 - 1881)

 Branch of Service: Artillery

-He graduated from the USMA in 1861, and was commissioned 2nd Lt. in the 4th US Artillery.
-He was 1st Lt. and ADC to Gen. Tyler at Blackburn's Ford, and saw action at First Bull Run (wounded), on the Peninsula campaign, and at the Seven Days.
+He graduated from the US Military Academy in May 1861 and was commissioned 2nd Lieutenant in the 4th US Artillery on the 6th and First Lieutenant a week later.
+He was aide-de-camp (ADC) to General Tyler at Blackburn's Ford, and saw action at First Bull Run in July 1861, where he was wounded, and on the Peninsula campaign and at the Seven Days in mid-1862.

-As Captain, USA, he commanded the Artillery Brigade in the First Division of the Sixth (VI) Army Corps.
+He commanded the Artillery battalion of the First Division of the Sixth (VI) Army Corps in Maryland.